 As Hurricane Sandy showed last year, Atlantic Ocean tropical storms can continue well into fall.
 (The official hurricane season doesn't end until Nov.
 30).
 But on land, fall is a transitional season that brings the first cold, dry air masses from the Arctic down into the lower latitudes.
 The transition from the warm, moist air of summer to colder, drier air of winter can mean wildly different weather across the country.
 (For some parts of the West, the switch works the other way: Winter brings moisture and rain after a dry summer.)

-For example, north of the Gulf States, thunderstorms across the Plains, which occur when these types of air masses over the country collide, mean a moderate risk of tornadoes today across Iowa.
+For example, north of the gulf states, thunderstorms across the Plains, which occur when these types of air masses over the country collide, meant a moderate risk of tornadoes Friday across Iowa.

 And winterlike weather is sending Colorado, Wyoming and South Dakota into a deep freeze.
 The storm, building on a push of cold air from Canada, will drop up to 18 inches (46 centimeters) of snow in northeastern Colorado near the Wyoming border, north of Interstate 70, according to the NWS' Denver office.
-A rain and snow mix is falling in Denver today.
+A rain and snow mix fell in Denver Friday.